 Customers will have multiple opportunities to comment on the provisions of the water shortage response plan.
 First, a draft plan will be available at Town Hall for customers to view.
 A notice will be included in customer water bill notifying them of such.
-Also, a draft plan will be published on the Town of White Lake website.
 Notice will be printed in all customer water bills to collect comments on the draft.
-All subsequent revisions to the draft plan will be published at least 30 days prior to an adoption vote by White Lake's Town Commissioners.
+All subsequent revisions to the approved plan will be published at least 30 days prior to an adoption vote by Wagram's Town Commissioners.